opennetworkinglab/aether-docs/onramp/ref.rst

 In the default single-node inventory, the controller host is labeled ``node1`` even when it resolves to ``127.0.0.1`` for local execution.
-The GitHub workflow tests do not use that exact aliasing scheme: the single-node workflows generate ``hosts.ini`` with ``localhost`` and ``ansible_connection=local``.
+The GitHub Actions workflows in the ``aether-onramp`` repository under ``.github/workflows`` do not use that exact aliasing scheme: the single-node workflows generate ``hosts.ini`` with ``localhost`` and ``ansible_connection=local``.